-4 MITIGATION MEASURES
+4 MITIGATION PLAN

-Mitigation measures are direct actions that can be taken to offset the impact of mining-related groundwater drawdown on a GDE as part of the Mitigation Plan (Table 3).
+Mitigation measures are direct actions taken to offset the impact of mining-related groundwater drawdown on a GDE as part of the Mitigation Plan (Table 3).
 Not all of the mitigation measures described below are appropriate for all GDEs.
-Mitigation measures are specified for each GDE in Table 3 and may include one or more approaches.
-Mitigation measures recommended in Table 3 are initial.
+Initial mitigation measures are specified for each GDE in Table 3 and may include 1 or more approaches.
 Additional baseline monitoring or improved understanding of site conditions may indicate that an alternative mitigation approach is more appropriate.
-The goal of this Mitigation Plan is to ensure that GDEs are preserved, rehabilitated, restored and/or replaced if mining- related impacts occur.
-In the case of GDEs that are water supply wells, the water supply is replaced.
-Selection of more appropriate mitigations is considered acceptable provided they accomplish the goal of preserving functionality of the GDE or water supply wells.
+Selection of more appropriate mitigations is considered acceptable provided they accomplish the goal of repairing, rehabilitating, restoring, or replacing the affected GDE or water supply wells.
+Because the Mitigation Plan may be updated, Table 3 identifies a preferred mitigation plan that would be implemented.